Processing HTTP requests

 4D returns IPv4 addresses in a hybrid IPv6/IPv4 format written with a 96-bit prefix, for example ::ffff:192.168.2.34 for the IPv4 address 192.168.2.34.
 For more information, refer to the IPv6 Support section.

-$5 and $6 - User Name and Password
+$user and $password - User Name and Password

-The $5 and $6 parameters receive the user name and password entered by the user in the standard identification dialog box displayed by the browser, if applicable (see the authentication page).
+The $user and $password parameters receive the user name and password entered by the user in the standard identification dialog box displayed by the browser, if applicable (see the authentication page).

-If the user name sent by the browser exists in 4D, the $6 parameter (the user’s password) is not returned for security reasons.
+If the user name sent by the browser exists in 4D, the $password parameter (the user’s password) is not returned for security reasons.

 /4DACTION